Senedd constituencies

-The Senedd constituencies and electoral regions (Etholaethau a Rhanbarthau etholiadol Senedd Cymru) (Note: They are known as Senedd constituencies and Senedd electoral regions in the Senedd and Elections (Wales) Act 2020 and revised Government of Wales Act 2006, but may be alternatively titled by Senedd Research, and English-language news sources as Welsh Parliament constituencies and electoral regions, or Senedd Cymru constituencies and electoral regions.
-The districts were formerly known as National Assembly for Wales constituencies and electoral regions, or informally, (Welsh) Assembly constituencies and electoral regions from its establishment in 1999 until May 2020, when it was renamed to its current name(s).) are the electoral districts used to elect members of the Senedd (MS; Aelodau'r Senedd or AS) to the Senedd (Welsh Parliament; Senedd Cymru), and have been used in some form since the first election of the then National Assembly for Wales in 1999.
+The Senedd constituencies (etholaethau Senedd Cymru) (Note: They are known as Senedd constituencies, and previously alongside Senedd electoral regions in the Senedd and Elections (Wales) Act 2020 and revised Government of Wales Act 2006, but may be alternatively titled by Senedd Research, and English-language news sources as Welsh Parliament constituencies and electoral regions, or Senedd Cymru constituencies and electoral regions.
+The districts were formerly known as National Assembly for Wales constituencies and electoral regions, or informally, (Welsh) Assembly constituencies and electoral regions from its establishment in 1999 until May 2020, when it was renamed to its current name(s).) are the electoral districts used to elect members of the Senedd (MS; Aelodau'r Senedd or AS) to the Senedd (Welsh Parliament; Senedd Cymru).
+Following reforms to the Senedd, sixteen new six-member constituencies were first contested at the 2026 Senedd election in May 2026, electing 96 members in total.
+The Senedd constituencies are not used for local government.

-There are currently forty single-member constituencies and five four-member regions.
-The five electoral regions are: Mid and West Wales, North Wales, South Wales Central, South Wales East, and South Wales West, with the forty constituencies listed below.
-Voting last took place in all districts in the 2021 Senedd election, and is not used for local government.
-The current boundaries were introduced for the 2007 Assembly election.

-The constituencies were created through the Government of Wales Act 1998, which established the National Assembly for Wales.
+From the first election of the then National Assembly for Wales in 1999, until just prior to the 2026 Senedd election, forty single-member constituencies and five four-member electoral regions (rhanbarthau etholiadol), electing 60 Senedd members in total, had been used.
+This first set of constituencies and electoral regions were created through the Government of Wales Act 1998, which established the National Assembly for Wales.
 The Assembly's constituencies were initially linked to the boundaries used for UK Parliament constituencies in Wales, set by the UK Parliament's Boundary Commission for Wales, except a delay in implementing new boundaries between the 2007 Assembly election and the subsequent 2010 UK election.
 The Parliamentary Voting System and Constituencies Act 2011, unlinked the two sets of constituencies, meaning any changes to one set, no longer affected the other.
-Subsequently, the UK Parliament introduced new constituencies for its 2024 UK election, and the Democracy and Boundary Commission Cymru was set up in 2024 to conduct boundary reviews of Senedd constituencies, with the constituencies not been overseen by a statutory body prior to 2024.

-As part of Senedd reforms, new boundaries will be introduced for the 2026 Senedd election following a boundary review, consisting of sixteen six-member constituencies with Welsh-only names, while the electoral regions are being abolished.
-Another review will be conducted for the 2030 election.
+Subsequently, the UK Parliament introduced new constituencies for its 2024 UK election, and in 2024 the Democracy and Boundary Commission Cymru was given the responsibility to conduct boundary reviews of Senedd constituencies, as there had been no designated body responsible since 2011.
+Following the 2026 boundary review, 16 six-member constituencies are to be used at the 2026 Senedd election, whilst the electoral regions are being abolished.
+The new 16 constituencies are contiguous pairings of the UK Parliament constituencies in Wales and only have Welsh names.
+Another review will be conducted before the 2030 election.

+Current constituencies (from 2026)

+The following is the list of current constituencies, in use from the 2026 Senedd election, and their current members.